huang15n/Android-Programming/android_lec3.md

 <strong> baiscally just means you have got to give your files unique name prefixes for it to work properly</strong>
 <i> there are some wired part of android where they changed the names of some of the properties, so they will be more compatible with different versions of android or whatever. when you refer to something in android with @ type and then alsh and then a name so like this identifier here is you are saying i want to refer to one of my drawable images whose name is xxx. we made this images in natural size </i>

-<p> If I set the width of the size of these images wrap parents and I go back to the editor, you can change how you want that to look. if I would like to allow this app to pick different turtles there is a lot of different ways you could do that now, 1 you can type a name  2 what are the other ways you can do that? do not give them options, pick one from them you won'get get overwhelmed, give you a constrainted, we should make it clear and represent them, we should not make them type</p>
+ If I set the width of the size of these images wrap parents and I go back to the editor, you can change how you want that to look. if I would like to allow this app to pick different turtles there is a lot of different ways you could do that now, 1 you can type a name  2 what are the other ways you can do that? do not give them options, pick one from them you won'get get overwhelmed, give you a constrainted, we should make it clear and represent them, we should not make them type

 <h3> CheckBox</h3>
-<p>an individual toggleable boolean on/off checkbox</p>
+an individual toggleable boolean on/off checkbox
 <table>

 <tr>